jcabaiova/RDFDataAnalyser/README.md

  * micro visualization - completeness of information for a given entity type shown in the table
  * dataset comparison

- This application should be useful mainly for these, who need to find out domain representation of their Linked Open data dataset or they need to compare twodifferent datasets based on the domain specification.
+ This application should be useful mainly for these, who need to find out domain representation of their Linked Open data dataset or they need to compare two different datasets based on the domain specification.

 ## Code Example
+For running only back-end part, you can follow these use cases:

 Import of domains and entities in N-Triple format:
 ```java
 ImportDomains importDomains = new ImportDomains();